madrilene/lenesaile.com/src/en/blog/2022-10-26-wordpress.md

 ### I'm not using page builders

 I'm sure page builders (Elementor, Visual Composer...) make a lot of sense in some contexts, and most importantly, they allow many to enter the world of web development on their own, following the principle of "no code".
-However, as a developer with a particular focus on performance, I avoid them.
+However, as a developer with a particular focus on performance, I am not using them.

 Everything that adds an unnecessary weight to a web page is something I try to avoid.
 That brings me to the next thing I never really got friendly with: Themes that want to serve every possible use case.